-Debrief the activity by going around the room and ask students to tell which word square comes next and read the description of JFK's experience.
+Debrief the activity by going around the room.
+Ask students to tell which word square comes next and read the description of that stage in JFK's path to the presidency.

 - 6. Introduce students to the JFK campaign office in the Campaign Button module.
 Show them JFK's speech announcing his candidacy (program #1 on the television set). - 7.
 Distribute a Game Board to each student.
 Introduce the Game Board, and explain that, as they explore the Campaign Button module, they will be making the trip to the 1960 Democratic National Convention and then on to the November 8th election.
 Assign either as homework or explore as a whole group activity.
 Have them record their answers on the Game Board.
 The final question may be answered with students' previous knowledge or by clicking on January 20, 1961 in the White House Diary.